 This post is also available in: עברית (Hebrew)

-Sabca provides two types of drone: a fixed-wing drone that can fly autonomously for hours and the multicopter, which can carry heavier detectors without sacrificing flexibility.
+According to insideunmannedsystems.com, Sabca provides two types of drone: a fixed-wing drone that can fly autonomously for hours and the multicopter, which can carry heavier detectors without sacrificing flexibility.
 A scintillation counter is attached to the drone.
 The device measures radioactivity by counting flashes of light caused by the influx of ionising radiation, which in turn indicates the magnitude of the radiation dose.
-The more light, the more radiation, according to insideunmannedsystems.com.

-“The drones will be first used as a preventive measure to study areas for potential radioactive contamination,” said Belgian Minister of the Interior, Annelies Verlinden.
+“The drones will be first used as a preventive measure to study areas for potential radioactive contamination,” said The Belgian Minister of the Interior Matters, Annelies Verlinden.
 “We are also preparing for possible remediation.
 Thanks to the detector, measurements can be performed during crises without any human intervention.
 This maximizes the protection of collaborators.”

 Prepared to dive into the world of futuristic technology?
 Attend INNOTECH 2022, the international convention and exhibition for cyber, HLS and innovation at Expo, Tel Aviv, on November 2nd – 3rd

 Interested in sponsoring / a display booth at the 2022 INNOTECH exhibition?
 Click here for details!